 Often, advertising and marketing dollars are focused on the implementation of the campaign: the ad buys, the printing, and other production-related expenses that come with any substantial communications effort.
 That's natural.
 The bulk of the cost almost always comes at the end, not the beginning.
 All the more reason to invest a little more in the concept development and creative on the front end.
 Go ahead, spring for a few more hours of development time.
 Another couple grand in the ideation stage might extend the thinking just long enough to spark a million-dollar tagline, a priceless visual, or the next social media sensation.

-Customers Have Personalities, Just Like Your Brand
+Customers are People, Just Like Your Brand

 Maybe it's just the nomenclature: "consumer," "customer," "the target."
 After a while, the people to whom you're selling stuff can become faceless blobs which you mercilessly bombard with "messaging."
 Babied Brand Syndrome only encourages this approach, because it's "safer" to rely on repetition than originality.However, as advertising legend David Ogilvy once stated, "The customer is not a moron, she is your wife."
 Breaking free of the babying means speaking to the people who might buy your product or service from your brand's unique and authentic brand personality.
 Haven't developed your brand's personality?
 Well, baby, it's time you consider it.